bsrakd/bsrakd/README.md

 &nbsp;

-I am founder of TOSPIC-BIO (Tools of Operating System Application in Biology) [https://github.com/TOSPIC-BIO](https://github.com/TOSPIC-BIO).
+I am founder of [TOSPIC-BIO](https://github.com/TOSPIC-BIO) (Tools of Operating System Application in Biology).
 This Github organization, which is still new, was established to develop algorithms and create new approaches related to biology
 &nbsp;

 <h3 align="left">Languages and Tools:</h3>